-In September, 1962, the Congregation Redef Shalom of Pittsburgh invited my classmate, Abba Hillel Silver, to speak at a celebration which the Congregation organised in honor of my seventieth birthday.
+IN SEPTEMBER, 1962, the Congregation Rodef Shalom of Pittsburgh invited my classmate, Abba Hillel Silver, to speak at a celebration organized in honor of my seventieth birthday.
 A few months later, I went to Cleveland to speak at the celebration held by The Temple for Abba Hillel Silver's seventieth.
-This exchange of visits had become a sort of tradition; I had been coming to Cleveland and he to Pittsburgh for our respective anniversary celebrations for a number of years.
+This exchange of visits had become a sort of tradition; I had been going to Cleveland and he to Pittsburgh for our respective anniversary celebrations for a number of years.

-spent the first part of his address talking of our school days.
-He spoke of the time when he first met me, of the prize essays for which we competed with each other, the first of which he had won and the second of which I had won.
+At this seventieth celebration in Pittsburgh, Abba Silver spent the first part of his address talking of our school days.
+He spoke of the time when he had first met me, of the essay prizes for which we had competed with each other, the first of which he had won and the second of which I had won.
 Our student days, so long ago, were brought to living memory by his speech.
-It was worth discussing those days because the unusual nature of college life of the Hebrew Union College in those years explains much of his career and his relationship to his rabbinical colleagues.
+It was worth discussing those days, because the unusual nature of life at the Hebrew Union College in those years explains much of his career and his relationship to his rabbinical colleagues.

 The Hebrew Union College in those days had nine classes.

-The total stadent body was between forty and fifty.
-So most classes had only five or six students.
+The total student body was between forty and fifty, so most classes had only five or six students.
 It was an exceptional class that had ten students.
-It was therefore impossible for a person not to know one's classmates well.
+It was therefore impossible for a person not to know his classmates well.
 It was evident at the very beginning that Abba Hillel Silver was different in temperament from most of us.
 We were often serious, but we were boys and rather lighthearted.
 We saw at once he was more mature, or at least much more adult than most of us.
 There were certain boyish or post-adolescent characteristics which he seemed to lack entirely or which he had outgrown.
 As young people, we were capable of sudden new enthusiasms, friendships, quarrels, excitement over matters which soon proved to be trivialities.
-He seemed already at nineteen to have grown away from the excitability, from the frothiness of youth.
-He hever just babbled for the sake of self-expression.
+He seemed already at nineteen to have grown away from the excitability, the frothiness of youth.
+He never just babbled for the sake of self-expression.
 He would express a strong opinion, but would never excitedly snatch at passing ideas.
 He had, it seemed to us then, a premature reserve.
 He had the capacity, characteristic of mature leadership, for listening patiently and in silence.
 He could not or would not make sudden friendships and get into minor quarrels.
 There seems to have been no triviality about him from the very first time we met him.
 We were rather boyish and he was already in temperament a man.